Jerry Colangelo: Basketball

 Throughout his time with the Suns, Colangelo would win four different NBA Executive of the Year honors with the team.
 It would stand to be the most honors for an executive of one team in the NBA.
 He eventually turned over the Suns' presidency to his son Bryan, who later left the organization to become general manager of the Toronto Raptors.
-Bryan ended up winning two NBA Executive of the Year honors: one with Phoenix, and one with Toronto only two seasons later.
+Bryan ended up winning two NBA Executive of the Year honors: one with Phoenix and one with Toronto two seasons later.

 On December 7, 2015, Colangelo decided to return to the NBA to become the new chairman of basketball operations for the Philadelphia 76ers, as well as special adviser to the team's managing partner.
 On April 7, 2016, Colangelo's son, Bryan, took on the role of general manager and president of basketball operations for the 76ers after their former president and general manager, Sam Hinkie, resigned from his position before end of the 2015–16 season due to irreconcilable differences with Jerry.
 The move reunited the Colangelos for the first time since 2004 with the Phoenix Suns.
-Colangelo stepped down as Chairman of Basketball Operations following the hiring of his son, but he retained his role as special adviser to the managing partner.
+Colangelo stepped down as chairman of basketball operations following the hiring of his son, but he retained his role as special adviser to the managing partner.
 Just before his son's later resignation from the position of general manager, Colangelo attempted to save Bryan's job by threatening to damage the team's NBA relationships.
-On July 30, 2018, it was revealed that he would retire as of 2019.
+On July 30, 2018, Colangelo said in an interview that he would leave the 76ers by the end of 2018.